 Volkswagen Golf Overview

-The redesigned Golf has gained more cabin space front and rear, yet it hasn't gotten heavier.
-Volkswagen finally ditched the coarse and antiquated base five-cylinder engine in favor of a smoother and more powerful 170-hp, 1.8-liter turbo four-cylinder that also gets better fuel economy, returning 28-mpg in our tests.
+The redesigned Golf is a notch above other compacts, and is priced accordingly.
+Power comes from a smooth, strong 170-hp, 1.8-liter turbo four-cylinder that returned 28-mpg overall in our tests.
 Transmission choices are a five-speed manual or six-speed automatic.
 Handling is responsive, the ride is comfortable, and the quiet cabin has a solid and upscale feel.
 A new infotainment system includes 3D navigation and a touch screen that responds to swipe inputs.
 The Golf TDI gets an all-new 150-hp, 2.0-liter diesel engine mated to a six-speed manual or six-speed dual-clutch automatic.
-A Golf Wagon and an AWD Golf R complete the line.
+A Golf Wagon and a high-performance AWD Golf R complete the line.
 USB ports were added for 2016 as well as available lane-keeping assist, blind-spot monitoring, and cross-traffic alert.

 A subscription to ConsumerReports.org includes Consumer Reports road test reports (based on over 50 different tests).

 Products & Services

 Airline travel Appliance stores Brokerage services Car insurance Computer stores Credit cards Customer service Pharmacies Electronics stores Extended warranties Eyeglass stores

 Home insurance Hotel rooms Outlet stores Prepaid cards Retail stores Rewards cards Shopping websites Sporting goods stores Store credit cards Supermarkets